jmmelo305/HTML.Projects/README.md

 ##### Interests - Sports (Soccer, Golf, Tennis) - Music (. . . .) - Activites (. . . .) - . . . .

 ## This Repository
-##### Originially Created for Assignments in Wake Tech Community College class CTI-110
+##### Originially Created for Assignments in Wake Tech Community College Class CTI-110
 ##### Now Used for any project created in HTML programming language

 ## Websites I Find Useful.